- Soil Preparation

 Supersweets (sh2) should be isolated from any other type of corn tasseling at the same time to ensure sweetness and tenderness.
 Their pollen is weak and easily supplanted by other types, which causes the kernel to revert to a form with the toughness and starchiness of field corn.
 Because corn is wind-pollinated, this isolation distance should be 500 feet or more, especially down-wind.

 Many new varieties contain two or all three types of genes.
-These may be called by several different terms including mixed gene, multi-gene, superior eating quality, sweet breeds and extra tender among other names.
+These may be called by several different terms including mixed gene, multi-gene, synergistic, sweet breeds, and extra tender, among other names.
 All of these should be isolated in the same manner as the sh2 varieties.

 Sweet corn thrives best in loamy, well-drained soils but will tolerate a wide range of soil types.
 Optimum pH ranges from 6.0 to 6.5.

 Till the soil to a depth of 6 to 8 inches using a spade, plow or rototiller.
 Avoid tilling the soil while it is too wet or large clods may be formed.